 ✅ You don’t need to transform everything overnight

-✅ You do need to define one small, strategic step
+✅ You do need to define small strategic steps

-✅ You can create value fast - with the right framing
+✅ You can create value fast - without changing everything.
+It is important to create the right framing.

 ✅ You are allowed to ask for help - especially at the start